 Abba Arena

-Julie and I had a very pleasant afternoon in Greenwich with old work colleagues Roger and Brenda Farley, which included lunch at the Trafalgar Arms overlooking the River Thames.
-Followed by an evening at the Abba Arena in Stratford for the virtual Voyage concert by the famous foursome.
+Julie and I had a very pleasant afternoon in Greenwich with former work colleagues Roger and Brenda Farley, which included lunch at the Trafalgar Arms overlooking the River Thames.
+Followed by an evening at the Abba Arena in Stratford for the virtual Voyage concert.

 The Beaten Path